Michael-L-Miller/CoveRageAnalysis/README.md

 * Latex (tested on pdfTeX 3.14159265-2.6-1.40.18, TeX Live 2017)

 ## Disclaimer
-**These scripts are made available for educational purposes only.** Use outside of that scope is at the sole discretion of the end-user but must follow the license.
+**These scripts are made available as-is for educational purposes only.** Use outside of that scope is at the sole discretion of the end-user but must follow the software license.